 Connection action

-ASAP decide your route to connection – either directly or using an I S P
+before connection decide your route to connection – either directly or using an I S P

-ASAP choose your I S P
+before connection choose your I S P

-by 31 October 2024 enter into negotiations and contractually engage your I S P.
+before connection enter negotiations and contractually engage your I S P.

 Internal controls action

-on an ongoing basis make sure your I S P is on track to connect you to dashboards by your connection date and in accordance with your staging timeline.
+before connection make sure your I S P is on track to connect you to dashboards by your connection date and in accordance with your staging timeline.

+after connection, make sure your ISP maintains your connection to the ecosystem.

 Record keeping action

-ASAP keep a record of how you decided your route to connection
+before connection keep a record of how you decided your route to connection

-ASAP keep a record of how you chose your I S P and the parties you communicated with in doing so
+before connection keep a record of how you chose your I S P and the parties you communicated with in doing so

-ASAP keep a record of how you decided what resource you will need and the parties you communicated with in doing so.
+before connection keep a record of how you decided what resource you will need and the parties you communicated with in doing so

+after connection keep a record of the evidence supplied by your ISP to demonstrate that your connection to the ecosystem is maintained.

 Authorisation and identification